World Series of Rock

-Cleveland Stadium was demolished in 1996, and replaced with FirstEnergy Stadium built on the same site.
+Cleveland Stadium was demolished in 1996, two years after the Indians moved to Progressive Field and several months after the Browns relocated to Baltimore, and replaced with FirstEnergy Stadium built on the same site.
 County Stadium in Milwaukee, Wisconsin staged its own series of rock festivals, also called the World Series of Rock, in the early 1980s.
 Since then, "World Series of Rock" has become a generic term for multi-act concerts.